ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 # Set

-`Set` is a functor, which means that it is a module that is parameterized by another module.
-More concretely, this means you cannot directly create a set; instead, you must first specify what type of elements your set will contain.
+`Set` is a functor, which means that it is a module that is parameterised by another module.
+More concretely, this means you cannot directly create a set.
+Instead, you must first specify what type of elements your set will contain.

-The `Set` functor provides a function `Make` which accepts a module as a parameter, and returns a new module representing a set whose elements have the type that you passed in.
-For example, if you want to work with sets of strings, you can invoke `Set.Make(String)` which will return you a new module which you can assign the name `SS` (short for "String Set").
-Note: Be sure to pay attention to the case; you need to type `Set.Make(String)` and not `Set.Make(string)`.
+The `Set` functor provides a function `Make` that accepts a module as a parameter.
+Then it returns a new module representing a set whose elements have the type you passed in.
+For example, if you want to work with sets of strings, you can invoke `Set.Make(String)` that will return a new module, which you can assign the name `SS` (short for "String Set").

+Note: Pay attention to the case.
+You need to type `Set.Make(String)` and not `Set.Make(string)`.
 The reason behind this is explained in the "Technical Details" section at the bottom.